russellpierce/naptime/cran-comments.md

 ### Current Submission Attempt

-* Fixed testing problem with big thanks to Kurt Hornik for pointing exactly where the problem lay.
+* Fixed testing problems with thanks to Kurt Hornik and Uwe Ligges for guidance and patience.

 ### Previous Submission Attempts